Swifty Journey

 • countO(1)

-Dictionary shares the same hash table-based implementation as Set.
+Dictionary uses the same hash table mechanism as Set.
 All key access is O(1).

 Which collection to use?